-- 36. Our RSF-supported program will help us to deepen and accelerate climate related reform efforts.
-To this end, it focuses on the following four reform areas, which will aim at creating enabling legal and institutional frameworks, help catalyze financing for climate investments, and support energy reforms.
-It supports our Nationally Determined Contribution (NDC) and EU accession requirements, and reflects the recommendations from the C-PIMA, Climate Policy Assessment Tool (CPAT), and the World Bank's pre-Country Climate and Development Report (pre-CCDR).
-Each reform area has reform measures (RMs, specified below) to be achieved by specified target dates under this program.
-Additionally, RSF financing will provide budget support and replace more expensive financing. - Reform Area 1: Adaptation and Mitigation Policy, and Disaster Risk Management.
-We will strengthen the legal and institutional framework for managing climate change with a view to enhance cross-sectoral coordination and to accelerate implementation. - By the first review, we will: (i) adopt the Law on Climate Action enabling low carbon development and climate change resilience, and (ii) establish a National Commission on Climate Change (NCCC) under the Office of the Prime Minister, as part of the institutional arrangements for managing climate change with clear tasks and responsibilities and procedures (including regular meetings and reports) defined in the supporting government decree (RM1).
-We will share the draft law with IMF staff for review. - O By the second review, we will: approve a Disaster Risk Management (DRM) program which (i) covers the full spectrum of the Sendai framework (disaster prevention and mitigation, preparedness, response, as well as rehabilitation and recovery), and (ii) defines an institutional framework with clearly assigned roles and responsibilities at the national and subnational level, including assigning the role for DRM coordination and strategic planning under the Office of the Prime Minister, e.g., to the NCCC (RM2). - By the fourth review, we will: develop and disseminate natural disaster risk and vulnerability maps, including information on how and where climate hazards might affect the areas and regions, to assess risks and vulnerabilities of the population, infrastructure assets, sectors, and the economy/businesses (RM3).
+- Reform Area 1: Adaptation and Mitigation Policy, and Disaster Risk Management.
+We will strengthen the legal and institutional framework for managing climate change with a view to enhance cross-sectoral coordination and to accelerate implementation. - We have: (i) adopted the Law on Climate Action enabling low carbon development and climate change resilience, and (ii) established a National Commission on Climate Change (NCCC) under the Office of the Prime Minister, as part of the institutional arrangements for managing climate change with clear tasks and responsibilities and procedures (including regular meetings and reports) defined in the supporting government decree (RM1). - For the second review, we are working on a Disaster Risk Management (DRM) program.
+It will include a single comprehensive strategy which (i) covers the full spectrum of the Sendai framework (disaster prevention and mitigation, preparedness, response, as well as rehabilitation and recovery), and (ii) defines an institutional framework with clearly assigned roles and responsibilities at the national and subnational level, including assigning the role for DRM coordination and strategic planning under the Office of the Prime Minister, e.g. to the NCCC (RM2). - By the fourth review, we will: develop and disseminate natural disaster risk and vulnerability maps, including information on how and where climate hazards might affect the areas and regions, to assess risks and vulnerabilities of the population, infrastructure assets, sectors, and the economy/businesses (RM3).
 These maps will be made available online and updated regularly. - Reform Area 2: Energy Sector Policies.
 We are taking a comprehensive approach to energy reforms, to ensure energy efficiency and security, while promoting energy transition.
-Cognizant of the important role that the building sector plays with respect to GHG emissions, by mid-2024 we will design and implement a mechanism to support the energy efficient refurbishment of public and private buildings transparently through the budget.
-At the same time, we are advancing the energy transition by preparing the energy market and the network infrastructure to facilitate the onboarding of additional renewable resources to reach the NDC target of 27 percent of renewable energy by 2030 (from the current 24 percent).
+Cognizant of the important role that the building sector plays with respect to GHG emissions, we are designing and implementing a mechanism to support the energy efficient refurbishment of public and private buildings transparently through the budget The former Energy Efficiency Agency has been reorganized into the National Centre for Sustainable Energy (NCSE).
+The Residential Energy Efficiency Fund was established as a division of the NCSE. - At the same time, we are advancing the energy transition by preparing the energy market and the network infrastructure to facilitate the onboarding of additional renewable resources to reach the NDC target of 27 percent of renewable energy by 2030 (from the current 24 percent).
+The MoE has published the Indicative timetable for the planned tendering procedures for the offer of large eligible producer status for the period 2024-2025: allocated capacity is Wind-105 MW; Solar-60 MW.
 In addition, ensuring the financial viability of the sector in light of substantial infrastructure investment needs will help encouraging private investment in the sector.
 To avoid fiscal risks, we will carefully sequence measures ensuring the absorptive capacity is available as new production capacity becomes available.
 Following cost-recovery principles and gradual phasing-out of tax expenditures, while targeting income support to the most vulnerable consumers, will be important steps in this direction.
+To reduce the number of energy vulnerable consumers and reduce energy consumption, the EU-funded 'Rabla for Household Appliances' programme, implemented by UNDP Moldova and with a total budget of around \$5.8 million, provided voucher-based financial support for LED light bulbs and up to 80% of the cost of a refrigerator, electric cooker or washing machine.
+To date, more than 5700 vouchers have been used for a major appliance and more than 29000 for LED bulbs.